warestack/cc/Class-0/README.md

 ![8](assets/8.png)

-9. You will need to enable the Compute Engine API.
-Click **Enable**.
+9. Click **Create a new instance.** You’ll be taken to a screen asking you to enable the Compute Engine API — click **Enable** to continue.

 ![22](assets/22.png)